-Every year thousands of rollover accidents involving SUV’s, passenger vans and trucks happen on our roads, resulting in catastrophic injuries and sometimes death.
-These accidents oftentimes are a result of tire blowouts or tread separation caused by defects found in tires.
-A defect, such as lack of cap-ply is known to affect a tire’s performance leading to a blowout, tread loss or tire belt peels that cause the vehicle to lose control and cause a serious accident.
-Oftentimes the vehicle rolls over and the driver and passengers are seriously hurt or die.
+Every year thousands of rollover accidents involving SUV’s, passenger vans and trucks happen on our roads, resulting in catastrophic injuries and even death.
+These accidents oftentimes are a result of tire failure caused by defects found in the tires.

 Types of Tire Defects

 Improperly manufactured or designed tires can cause serious injury or death.
 The most common and widespread defects include:

 This occurs when the tire explodes during inflation due to bead, sidewall or rim failure.